dojo/docs/dojox.form.FilePickerTextBox.rst

  * **pathAttr** the attribute to read for getting the full path of the file
  * ``New in 1.3`` **selectDirectories** whether or not you want to allow selecting of directories
  * ``New in 1.3`` **selectFiles** whether or not you want to allow selecting of files
+ * ``New in 1.3`` **numPanes** The number of panes to display across the width of the picker.
+Only used if you do not specify a minPaneWidth in the constraints for the picker.
+Defaults to 2.25.

 =====================
 Additional attr value